Doctor of Occupational Therapy

 Laptop Computer Requirement

-All OTD students are required to have a laptop computer for various class and testing activities that are conducted using web based programs or our university online course management system.
-The Office of Veteran Services and Financial Aid can provide additional information about including the expense of a laptop in financial aid awards.
+All OTD students are required to have a laptop computer for various class and testing activities that are conducted using web-based programs or our university online course management system.
+The Office of Veteran Services and Financial Aid can provide additional information about program cost including the expense of a laptop in financial aid awards.

 Ethics